 The dirt or filth inside could result in skin infections for them.
 Their fur is also prone to sometimes becoming soiled and matted.
-Peruvian guinea pigs are prone to the risk of fly strike.
+Peruvian guinea pigs are prone to the risk of fleas.
 Such conditions can unfavorably disturb the animal’s welfare with effects that range from intense pain to discomfort.

 Unlike the Peruvians, they don’t have rosettes, that’s why their hair does not naturally part down from the middle.
-Another distinctive difference from Peruvian breed is that they are relatively new-comer and they started being recognized in 1973.
+Another distinctive difference from Peruvian breed is that they are relatively new-comers and they started being recognized in 1973.
 Their fur comes in different variety of colors.

-This breed has a long coat that grows excessively on their head.
-They have long body hair as well, but not in excessive amount.
+This breed has a long coat that grows excessively on their heads.
+They have long body hair as well, but not in excessive amounts.
 Their fur needs to be taken care of every day to prevent dirt and tangles.

 They are a high-maintenance animal and are considered best for people who understand their grooming necessities well.

 Before making the final decision to get a long-haired guinea pig as a pet, the first thing that needs to be done is to gain knowledge about their needs.
 The owner should be committed, comfortable and ready to take all responsibilities regarding the at-home weekly and daily maintenance.